Aliases for SEC31A Gene

 GeneCards Summary for SEC31A Gene

-SEC31A (SEC31 Homolog A (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with SEC31A include alk-positive large b-cell lymphoma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Regulation of Cholesterol Biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include calcium-dependent protein binding.
+SEC31A (SEC31 Homolog A, COPII Coat Complex Component) is a Protein Coding gene.
+Diseases associated with SEC31A include Neurodevelopmental Disorder With Spastic Quadriplegia, Optic Atrophy, Seizures, And Structural Brain Anomalies and Spastic Quadriplegia.
+Among its related pathways are Transport to the Golgi and subsequent modification and Sterol Regulatory Element-Binding Proteins (SREBP) signalling.
+Gene Ontology (GO) annotations related to this gene include calcium-dependent protein binding.
 An important paralog of this gene is SEC31B.

-Component of the coat protein complex II (COPII) which promotes the formation of transport vesicles from the endoplasmic reticulum (ER).
+Component of the coat protein complex II (COPII) which promotes the formation of transport vesicles from the endoplasmic reticulum (ER) (PubMed:10788476).
 The coat has two main functions, the physical deformation of the endoplasmic reticulum membrane into vesicles and the selection of cargo molecules (By similarity).